casper-network/docs/source/docs/casper/concepts/smart-contracts.md

 ## Casper Smart Contracts

-Smart Contracts in Casper are implemented in the Rust programming language, and compiled to [WASM](../concepts/glossary/W.md#webassembly) which is then installed and executed on-chain.
-You can find a guide to writing a simple smart contract [here](../developers/writing-onchain-code/simple-contract.md).
-Smart Contracts are installed to the chain as part of a [Deploy](../concepts/glossary/D.md#deploy).
+Casper smart contracts can be implemented in any programming language that compiles to [Wasm](../concepts/glossary/W.md#webassembly), which can be installed and executed on-chain using [Deploys](../concepts/glossary/D.md#deploy).
+Most documentation examples and the Casper system contracts are written in Rust.
+You can find a guide to writing a simple, smart contract in Rust [here](../developers/writing-onchain-code/simple-contract.md).

 #### Further Reading